-Medication reconciliation begins with generating a Best Possible Medication History (BPMH) for each client.
-The BPMH is a complete list of the client's current medications, including prescription, non-prescription, traditional, holistic, herbal, vitamins, and supplements.
-For each medication, the name, dose, frequency, and route of administration is listed.
-Creating the BPMH involves interviewing the client, family, or caregivers (as appropriate), and consulting at least one other source of information such as the client's previous health record, the community pharmacist, or a provincial database.
-Once it has been generated, the BPMH follows the client through their health care journey and is an important reference tool for reconciling medications at each transition of care.
+Medication reconciliation begins with generating a Best Possible Medication History (BPMH).
+The BPMH lists all medications (prescription, non-prescription, traditional, holistic, herbal, vitamins, and supplements) the client is actually taking and shows the name, dose, frequency, and route of administration for each.
+Creating the BPMH involves interviewing the client, family, or caregivers (as appropriate) and consulting at least one other source of information such as the client's previous health record, a community pharmacist, or a provincial database.